 - 2 tsp sriracha

-- While the quinoa and tofu cook, prep the edamame (defrost if frozen), cabbage (chop if you didn't buy it pre-shredded), red pepper (chop into bite sized pieces), and green onions (chop the green and white).
+5. While the quinoa and tofu cook, prep the edamame (defrost if frozen), cabbage (chop if you didn't buy it pre-shredded), red pepper (chop into bite sized pieces), and green onions (chop the white and a little green).
 Add all of those to a bowl with the slivered almonds and quinoa.

-- Store in airtight containers for up to 5 days.
-Great for lunch!
+9. Store in airtight containers for up to 5 days.
+Enjoy!

-- ***This makes lunches for the entire week, so if you know you don't want that many leftovers, simply cut the recipe in half***
+- This makes a large amount, so if you know you won't eat it all throughout the week, just cut the recipe in half!

 Want to save this Asian Quinoa Salad recipe for later?
 Pin the image below!